Age Divisions, Holes Played & Yardages

 All players earn points based on how he/she places in each tournament played.
 These points are used to determine the points leaders for each Tour series (Spring, Summer and Fall), who will qualify for the Tour Championship, and awarding the NGJG Tour Players of the Year.
-Points earnings are decreased if there is not a full field of at least five players for the age division.
-Also, players earn extra points for playing in championship events such as the Greater Athens City Jr. Championship and the Tour Championship.
+Players earn extra points for playing in championship events such as the Greater Athens City Jr. Championship and the Tour Championship.

-For a complete points breakdown, please view NGJG Points Earnings by Event Type and Field Size.
+For a complete points breakdown, please view NGJG Points Earnings by Event Type.